aruryss/flirtio/README.md

 Val size: 592
 Test size: 592

-all processed data is in: data\\processed -- and is already spread for detection i guess we need additional data for generation but i not sure, if needed you can run the same preprocessing on it as well
+all processed data is in: data\\processed